Make Ranovola

 Set up the stoves

-1. The person leading the activity must tell everyone about how to use the equipment safely, including how to connect the fuel, what the main risks are, and how to control these risks.
+- Run a safety briefing for the gas stoves.
+Tell everyone about how to use the equipment safely, including how to connect the fuel, what the main risks are, and how to control these risks.
+You should let everyone how to safely put a gas stove together and take it apart, and repeat steps if people are unsure.
+Make sure to answer any questions.

 Rice to ranovola